Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks first in the league.

-- The Marlins have a 4.21 team ERA that ranks 17th across all MLB pitching staffs.
+- The Marlins' 4.19 team ERA ranks 16th across all league pitching staffs.

+- Marlins pitchers combine to give up 158 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

+- The Marlins will look to Chargois (2-0) in his second start this season.

 © 2023 Data Skrive.
 All rights reserved.